tsekeres/ASSIGNMENT-Firebase-Pinterest/README.md

 * Create an ERD for pinterest (do this in studygroup)
 * Clone this repo
 * Create a setup branch
+* Do all the stuff needed when setting up the project.
+Reference the webpack instructions if needed.
+These include making the updates to the `.env` file
-* Create a new firebase project and enable google authentication
+  * Create a new firebase project, database, and enable google authentication, etc.
-* Create an authentication branch and add in all authentication that we did in class (navbar with logout button, google login button)
+* Create an authentication branch and add a navbar with logout button, and place the google login button somewhere for you to test
+  * **Note: There are components that you can use to get started and style later.
+We just want you to get your auth setup by yourself.**
-* When your user is logged out they should see the navbar with only a brand.
+* When your user is **logged out** they should see the navbar with only a brand.
 And an h1 on the page that says PINTEREST (make a `home` component for this)
 * When your user is logged in they should see a navbar with a brand and a logout button and an H1 on the page that says Boards (make a `boards` component for this)

 ### Part 2: READ